Effect of Tube Diameter on Plug Flow Reactor

-This Demonstration calculates the effect of tube diameter on conversion, temperature, and pressure drop for a plug flow reactor (PFR).
-A first-order exothermic reaction takes place in a PFR with pressure drop and heat transfer through the walls.
-You can vary the reactor diameter, but the total feed flow rate is kept constant by changing the number of parallel reactors ("# equivalent reactors") in order to keep the total reactor cross section constant and thus to keep the total molar feed flow rate constant.
-For smaller-diameter reactors, the pressure drop is higher, which increases the volumetric flow rate and reduces the residence time and thus lowers the conversion.
-Also, heat transfer is more efficient for smaller-diameter reactors because the surface area per volume is larger, so the temperature increases less in the reactor, and this also lowers conversion.
+A first-order, exothermic reaction takes place in a plug flow reactor (PFR) that has pressure drop and heat transfer through the walls.
+Use the slider to observe the effects of changing reactor diameter; the total feed flow rate is kept constant by changing the number of parallel reactors (number of equivalent reactors) so that the total reactor cross section does not change.
+Use buttons to observe how reactant molar flow rate, temperature, and pressure depend on reactor length.
+For small-diameter reactors, the pressure drop is higher, which increases the volumetric flow rate and reduces the residence time; this lowers conversion.
+Since heat transfer is more efficient for smaller-diameter reactors because the surface area per volume is larger, the temperature increases less; this also lowers conversion.

 Contributed by: Rachael L. Baumann (April 2014)

 Additional contributions by: John L. Falconer and Nick Bongiardina

 (University of Colorado Boulder, Department of Chemical and Biological Engineering)